JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-variables

-### Fetching graph data
+### Fetching Graph Data

 This query will be used for fetching graph data.
+The returned data includes the
+details of all vertices found on the graph as well as the edges that connect the
+vertices.

-Note: ATM a canned query for IAM Role data is run.
+Note: At the moment, a canned query for IAM Role data is run.
+No input variables
-No input variables need to be provided.
+need to be provided.

 ```graphql
 query testQuery {